prettymuchbryce/receiver/README.md

 ##Is this for me ?
 - You are using github to store your code
 - You have a server somewhere that hosts your project
-- You would like to push to github, and see the changes live on your server
+- You would like to push to github to deploy code to your server

 ##Instructions using forever